At a Glance

 ✨Tip Number 3

-Prepare to discuss your previous SCADA design projects in detail, focusing on your problem-solving skills and how you've successfully led teams.
-Highlight any mentoring experiences, as this role involves guiding others in the team.
+Prepare to discuss your previous SCADA design projects in detail, focusing on your role in problem-solving and collaboration with teams.
+Highlight any experience you have in mentoring others, as this aligns with the responsibilities of the position.

 ✨Tip Number 4